plotdb/fescope/README.md

 By default `rescope` uses iframe window to preload libraries and peek variables they defined.
 The iframe is called delegate window.
 Apparently behavior for the host and the delegate is not the same.

-We specify an option `delegate` and set it to false to tell `Rescope` that this instance doesn't use delegate ( itself is a delegate ):
+We specify an option `delegate` and set it to false to tell `@plotdb/rescope` that this instance doesn't use delegate ( itself is a delegate ):

     new rescope({delegate: false});